sreen98/basic-debounce-js/README.md

 # basic-debounce-js

-Simple JS function for the concept debounce
+Simple JS function for the concept debounce and throttling